Biabanak Rural District

 Biabanak Rural District (دهستان بيابانك) is in the Central District of Khur and Biabanak County, Isfahan province, Iran.
 It is administered from the city of Farrokhi.

 Demographics

 Population

-At the time of the 2006 National Census, the rural district's population (as a part of the former Khur and Biabanak District of Nain County) was 4,710 in 1,219 households.
+At the time of the 2006 National Census, the rural district's population (as a part of the former Khur and Biabanak District in Nain County) was 4,710 in 1,219 households.
 There were 2,035 inhabitants in 626 households at the following census of 2011, by which time the district had been separated from the county in the establishment of Khur and Biabanak County.
 The rural district was transferred to the new Central District.
 The 2016 census measured the population of the rural district as 2,528 in 811 households.
 The most populous of its 37 villages was Chah Malek, with 1,797 people.